 - 1. Turn off the modem. - 2.
-Press the menu key button on the front panel while turning on the modem, then release the button after 5 seconds. - 3.
+Press the D/V button while turning on the modern, then release the button after 5 seconds.

 A Kernel Program responsible for the update process takes control of the modem.
 It accepts a limited set of AT commands, including the ATUPX command.

-Repeat steps 1 through 6 from the directions above to upload a file that contains valid firmware for your modem.
+3. Repeat steps 1 through 9 from the previous directions above to upload a file that contains the valid firmware for your modem.